The Trouble with Pier

-“If you were a dog, you’d be out there pissing on the trees, Pier,” laughed her father.
+“If you were a dog, you’d be out there wee-ing on the trees, Pier,” laughed her father.

-“Woody!” exclaimed Pier’s mother, “let’s not encourage her.”
+“Woody!” exclaimed Pier’s mother, “Hush now!
+And let’s not encourage her,” she added more quietly.

 “Mom!” cried Pier, her brow furrowing.
 She marched over to her chair with her arms crossed.
 Why does Dad always say things like that, Pier wondered, and what’s so funny?
 She adjusted the bulky phone book that served as cushion, then climbed up.